Mollayo/TaskerGMail/README.md

-# BluetoothSerialForTasker
+# TaskerGMail
-A plugin for Tasker (https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) to communicate with a Bluetooth device using the Serial Port Profile (SPP).
-SPP is a protocole for serial communication over Bluetooth.
-For instance, it can be used to send/receive data to/from an arduino or ESP32 using Android.
-Make sure to pair the device first in Android.

-With this pugin, you can:
-- Connect, disconnect and send data to a Bluetooth device using a Tasker Action.
-- Receive data from the Bluetooth device using a Tasker Profile.
+A plugin for Tasker (https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) to send mails using Google Mail.
+Unlike existing plugins (https://play.google.com/store/apps/details?id=com.balda.mailtask&hl=en) and (https://play.google.com/store/apps/details?id=com.joaomgcd.autogmail&hl=en), this plugin can use Google accounts that are not added to the device.

-This plugin can use Tasker variables for the address of the Bluetooth device and the data to send or receive.
-The format of the transmitted data can be either string or hex.
+This plugin can use Tasker variables for the email address of the recipiend and the subject and body of the mail to send.

+Limitations:
+- Only one GMail account can be used at a time.
+- Not possible to send files in attachment.
+- Can only send mails.